gwdonlab/latent-dirichlet-allocation/README.md

 # Topic Modeling
 Code for running robust and repeatable unsupervised topic modeling experiments.
-Use the `-h` flag to view CLI parameters.
+Use the `-h` flag to view CLI parameters for any script.

 ## Files and Folders
 - [**unsupervised-lda**](./unsupervised-lda): Files related to the training and analysis of LDA topic models